PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-4.md

    - Launch the **import and vectorize data** and connect to **Azure Blob Storage**.
    - Create an **Azure OpenAI Service** instance and deploy models to the instance.
    - Vectorize text from the brochures.
-   - Set the index name as brochures-vector
+   - Index the data while setting the index name as "brochures-vector".
-   - Index the data.
    - Test the index by searching for `skiing`.
 The results should list **skiing** data and contain a text vector..

      <validation step="932c0914-39fe-4f3b-b876-6d0169c84b56" />